 Narcissistic abuse is a potent force which can draw you in, suck you dry and then toss you out, leaving you with shattered self-esteem, post-traumatic stress, a burning sense of worthlessness and self-hatred.
 It may feel like the horrors of narcissistic abuse will never leave you.
 You carry emotional and psychological ‘baggage,’ and might consider yourself the victim.
 Your identity has been hijacked and systematically erased, rendering you vulnerable to further manipulation.
 To top it all off, your state of anxiety and confusion continues to cripple you and stops you from taking firm action to reclaim your life.
 You believe yourself powerless to make a change.
 You are overwhelmed by and terrified of the future.
-Worst of all, you have no idea where to start.
-This guide to recovery from narcissistic abuse can help you start.
+Worst of all, you have no idea where to begin.
+This guide to narcissistic abuse recovery can help you establish momentum in your journey toward healing.

 It is true; narcissistic abuse can seriously affect a person’s willpower and render them powerless to fight back.
 But all it takes to make a difference is some intervention and a little bit of support.
 Once you light the spark, there’s no telling how brightly the fire will burn.